 One weakness is power.
 Each of the 4 treatments had only 10 hatchlings, which came from different dams and unknown sex.
 Dam and sex effects will inflate the variance, and samples of 10 limited power.
 The meta-analysis sample sizes are (I suspect) too few given the number of categories.
 I like the questions being asked, but I'm skeptical that you have sufficient power to address these questions.

-Response: While our sample sizes appear small, they are comparable to samples sizes used in empirical studies in our meta-analysis (mean n; Ctmax = 17.3, SD = 2.9; Tpref = 16.65, SD = 0.92) of the studies included in our meta-analysis, especially given that we had four treatments.
+Response: Actually, we knew the sex of animals, and this was included in our models.
+See our response to comments below.
+While our sample sizes appear small, they are comparable to samples sizes used in empirical studies in our meta-analysis (mean n; Ctmax = 17.3, SD = 2.9; Tpref = 16.65, SD = 0.92) of the studies included in our meta-analysis, especially given that we had four treatments (n = 40 altogether).
 Smaller sample sizes in this area of research are not uncommon given that critical thermal limits push animals close to their physiological tolerance limits – pushing them much higher results in death.
 As such, there are ethical constraints that need to be carefully considered, and it is unlikely we would obtain approval for larger numbers of lizards than the number used in our study.
 We recognise that this may be a limitation.
 Our limited sample size was a major reason why we also included a meta-analysis of existing studies given that this can improve power (Nakagawa et al. 2017).
 We believe it is re-assuring the meta-analytic results completely support our empirical findings and that of other larger-scale meta-analyses in this area (e.g., Pottier et al. 2022).
 We have nonetheless revised our discussion noting the sample size limitations of our study.
 The revised text reads as follows:

 “Given the small effect sizes we observed, statistical power is likely an issue in ours and others’ empirical work.
 However, ethical constraints in measuring thermal limits in large numbers of animals will mean such studies are likely to be common.
 As such, we will need to rely on meta-analysis to help circumvent power limitations (Nakagawa et al. 2017) in individual studies (as we have done here).”